Property Tax Reduction Grant Program

 March 12, 2021 at 4 p.m. – Deadline to apply.

 Deadline for selected applicants to submit signed Minnesota LIRC application, signed City participation agreement and affordability declaration (PDF), and Supplier Application including Form W-9 (required for grant payment) to the City of Edina.

 March 26, 2021 – City submits LIRC applications to Minnesota Housing on behalf of all selected applicants.

 April and May of 2021 – Applicants receive Edina 4d incentive grants ($100 - $2,500 per property) via U.S. mail.

 Other Important Dates

-- March 2020 – Annual Compliance Form (xls) due.
-Each year, until March 2034, Edina 4d participants will be required to submit compliance forms to the City prior to submitting LIRC re-application paperwork to Minnesota.
+- March 2022 – Annual Compliance Form (XLS) due.
+Edina 4d participants will be required to submit compliance forms to the City prior to submitting LIRC re-application paperwork to Minnesota.